TheOdinProject/curriculum/ruby/basic_ruby/nested_collections.md

 To create an immutable array of mutable objects (string, array, hash, etc), you will need to pass the default value for `Array.new` via a block, using curly braces, instead of the second optional argument.
 The code in the block gets evaluated for every slot in the array, creating multiple objects to initialize the array with, rather than references to the same object.

-To see this for yourself, let's look at two examples.
-This first example uses the second optional argument for the default value.
+<span id='create-nested-arrays'>To see this for yourself, let's look at two examples.
+This first example uses the second optional argument for the default value.</span>

 ```ruby
 mutable = Array.new(3, Array.new(2))